mattermost/docs/doc/installation/upgrade.md

     kubectl delete secret RELEASE-NAME-postgresql-password
     ```

  1. If you want to use the same password, edit the secret, and change the key from `postgres-password` to `postgresql-password`.
 Additionally, we need a secret for the superuser account.
-Add a key for that user `postgresql-postgres-password`
+Add a key for that user `postgresql-postgres-password`:

     ```shell
     # Encode the superuser password into base64